 • Report ID: 3965

-• Published Date: May 26, 2025
+• Published Date: Oct 03, 2025

 • Report Format: PDF, PPT

-The primary driver of the inorganic flame retardants market is the increasing demand for environmentally acceptable, non-halogenated flame retardants such as magnesium hydroxide and aluminum hydroxide.
+The primary driver of the inorganic flame retardants market is the increasing demand for environmentally acceptable, non-halogenated flame retardants such as magnesium hydroxide and aluminium hydroxide.
 Stricter environmental sustainability regulations and increased consumer awareness of fire safety, especially in the Asia-Pacific, North American, and European countries, are driving this trend.
 The use of inorganic flame retardants has significantly increased as a result of the shift away from halogenated ones because of health and environmental concerns.

 Inorganic Flame Retardants Market Size